Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction

 Eq. \eqref{eq:5b} represents the image reconstruction task.
-At this point, we regard the cross-modal spatial alignment term as a regularization term.
-Given that the HQS method has been proven effective for image inverse problems \citep{geman1992constrained,he2013half}, by introducing two auxiliary variables \( z \) and \( s \), we further transform Eq. \eqref{eq:5b} to an unconstrained optimization problem:
+At this point, we regard the aligned cross-modal prior term as a regularization term.
+Given that the HQS algorithm has been proven effective for image inverse problems \citep{geman1992constrained,he2013half}, by introducing two auxiliary variables \( z \) and \( s \), we further transform Eq. \eqref{eq:5b} to an unconstrained optimization problem:

 where \( \beta_1 \) and \( \beta_2 \) are penalty parameters.
 As \( \beta_1 \) and \( \beta_2 \) approach infinity, the result of minimizing Eq. \eqref{eq:7} will converge to the result of minimizing equation Eq. \eqref{eq:5b}.
-The optimization for the \( (t+1) \)-th iteration can be represented as:
+The optimization for the \( t \)-th iteration can be represented as:

-\textbf{Update \(z\):} Given target modality image \(x^t\) and aligned reference modality image \(\mathcal{T}(x_{\text{ref}}, \phi^{t+1})\).
-We define the proximal operator \( \text{prox}_{\frac{\lambda}{\beta_1}\Psi(\cdot)}(\cdot) \) such that \(\text{prox}_{\frac{\lambda}{\beta_1}\Psi(\cdot, \mathcal{T}(x_{\text{ref}}, \phi^{t+1}))}({x}) = \mathop{\arg\min}_{z} \frac{\beta_1}{2}\| {x}- {z}\|_2^2 + \lambda \Psi( {z},\mathcal{T}(x_{\text{ref}}, \phi^{t+1}))\).
+\textbf{Update \(z\):} Given target modality image \(x^{t-1}\) and aligned reference modality image \(\mathcal{T}(x_{\text{ref}}, \phi^{t})\).
+We define the proximal operator \( \text{prox}_{\frac{\lambda}{\beta_1}\Psi(\cdot)}(\cdot) \) such that \(\text{prox}_{\frac{\lambda}{\beta_1}\Psi(\cdot, \mathcal{T}(x_{\text{ref}}, \phi^{t}))}({x}) = \mathop{\arg\min}_{z} \frac{\beta_1}{2}\| {x}- {z}\|_2^2 + \lambda \Psi( {z},\mathcal{T}(x_{\text{ref}}, \phi^{t}))\).
 Eq. \eqref{eq:8a} is then solved by the following equation:

-\textbf{Update \(s\):} Given the target modality image \(x^t\).
+\textbf{Update \(s\):} Given the target modality image \(x^{t-1}\).
 We also define the proximal operator \( \text{prox}_{\frac{\eta}{\beta_2}R}(\cdot) \) such that \( \text{prox}_{\frac{\eta}{\beta_2}R}({x}) = \mathop{\arg\min}_{s} \frac{\beta_2}{2}\| {x}- {s}\|_2^2+\eta R( {s}). \) The solution to Eq. \eqref{eq:8b} can then be expressed as:

 \textbf{Update \(x\):} Eq. \eqref{eq:8c} represents a quadratic regularized least squares problem and has a closed-form solution:

 where, \(\Lambda = \operatorname{diag}(\beta_1 + \beta_2)\), \( F_m^H \) is the Hermitian transpose of \( F_m \), and \( I \) is the identity matrix.